wjzhengsh/blockchain/ibp-for-icp-about.md

 ## About orderers on ICP
 {: #ibp-icp-orderer}

 Orderers authenticate clients, order transactions, and broadcast transactions in a blockchain network.
 They are the common binding of blockchain networks based on Hyperledger Fabric.
-As a result, the organization that founds a network needs to deploy and start an "ordering service" (the node or collection of nodes that do the ordering) before other organizations can deploy their peers, join channels, and start transacting on the network.
+As a result, the organization that founds a network needs to deploy and start an "ordering service" (the node or collection of nodes that do the ordering) before other organizations can deploy their peers, join channels, and start transactions on the network.
 For more information about orderers and the role that they play in a blockchain network, see [Blockchain component overview](blockchain_component_overview.html#orderer).

 If you are founding a blockchain network, you need to deploy an orderer.
 After it has been deployed, you can invite other organizations to your consortium, which can then create channels of their own.